April 11, 2026 • 6 min read

 How long do photos stay in Recently Deleted on iPhone?

-They usually stay for a limited period before automatic removal.
+They usually stay there for 30 days before automatic permanent removal.
 If you need immediate storage recovery, clear them manually instead of waiting.

 Why is my iPhone storage still full after I cleared Recently Deleted?